 The American Cave Conservation Association relocated their national headquarters to Horse Cave in 1987 with the goal of restoring Hidden River Cave and establishing a museum and educational center at the site.
-Today, thousands of tourist visitors and school children annually tour Hidden River Cave and the American Cave Museum at the cave's entrance.
-The cave, which has been called "the greatest cave restoration success story in the United States" is now open year-round to visitors.
+Today, thousands of visitors and school children tour Hidden River Cave and the American Cave Museum.
+The museum and the cave, which has been called "the greatest cave restoration success story in the United States" is now open year-round to visitors.

 Outreach If you can't come to us, we'll come to you!
 Our education staff can present a variety of programs at your school, library or church.
-Outreach Programs are $75.00.
-A second program at the same location is available for an additional $65.00.
-Mileage charged for programs outside of a 35-mile radius of Horse Cave, Kentucky.
 To schedule or inquire about program availability, please contact the ACCA at (270) 786-1466.

 For students of all ages, scouts, summer camps, and youth groups.
-Base price is $6.00 which includes a 1-hour walking tour of Hidden River Cave, an American Cave Museum scavenger hunt, and a discussion about bats and the White Nose Syndrome (WNS).
-Please add $1.00 per person for each additional program.
-Length may vary according to group size.
+Contact us for base prices, which will include a 1-hour walking tour of Hidden River Cave, an American Cave Museum scavenger hunt, and a discussion about bats and the White Nose Syndrome (WNS).
 There is a 10-person minimum for all educational programs.